-- g.
-Incorporate conditions of a POTW pretreatment program that has been approved in accordance with the procedures in 40 CFR 403.11 (or a modification thereto that has been approved in accordance with the procedures in 40 CFR 403.18) as enforceable conditions of the POTW's permits. - 5.
+- f.
+[Reserved] - g.
+Incorporate conditions of a POTW pretreatment program that has been approved in accordance with the procedures in 40 CFR 403.11 (or a modification thereto that has been approved in accordance with the procedures in 40 CFR 403.18) as enforceable conditions of the POTW's permits. - 6.
 Termination of permits; at 40 CFR 122.64. - a.
-The following are causes for terminating a permit during its term, or for denying a permit renewal application: - (1) Noncompliance by the permittee with any conditions of the permit; - (2) The permittee's failure in the application or during the permit issuance process to disclose fully all relevant facts, or the permittee's misrepresentation of any relevant facts at any time; - (3) A determination that the permitted activity endangers human health or the environment and can only be regulated to acceptable levels by permit modification or termination; or - (4) A change in any condition that requires either a temporary or permanent reduction or elimination of any discharge or sludge use or disposal practice controlled by the permit (for example, plant closure or termination of discharge by connection to a POTW). - b.
-The Director shall follow the applicable procedures in 40 CFR 124 or 22 of this chapter, as appropriate (or State procedures equivalent to part 124) in terminating any NPDES permit under this section, except that if the entire discharge is permanently terminated by elimination of the flow or by connection to a POTW (but not by land application or disposal into a well), the Director may terminate the permit by notice to the permittee.
+The following are causes for terminating a permit during its term, or for denying a permit renewal application: - (1) Noncompliance by the permittee with any conditions of the permit; - (2) The permittee's failure in the application or during the permit issuance process to disclose fully all relevant facts, or the permittee's misrepresentation of any relevant facts at any time; - (3) A determination that the permitted activity endangers human health or the environment and can only be regulated to acceptable levels by permit modification or termination; or

+- (4) A change in any condition that requires either a temporary or permanent reduction or elimination of any discharge or sludge use or disposal practice controlled by the permit (for example, initation of discharge of non-contact cooling waters or initiation of discharge to ambient receiving waters instead of by connection to a WW treatment plant). - b.
+The Director shall follow the applicable procedures in 40 CFR 124 or 40 CFR 122.22, as appropriate (or State procedures equivalent to 40 CFR 124) in terminating any NPDES permit under this section, except that if the entire discharge is permanently terminated by elimination of the flow or by connection to a POTW (but not by land application or disposal into a well), the Director may terminate the permit by notice to the permittee.
 Termination by notice shall be effective 30 days after notice is sent, unless the permittee objects within that time.
 If the permittee objects during that period, the Director shall follow 40 CFR 124 or applicable State procedures for termination.
-Expedited permit termination procedures are not available to permittees that are subject to pending

-State and/or Federal enforcement actions including citizen suits brought under State or Federal law.
-If requesting expedited permit termination procedures, a permittee must certify that it is not subject to any pending State or Federal enforcement actions including citizen suits brought under State or Federal law.
-State-authorized NPDES programs are not required to use part 22 of this chapter's procedures for NPDES permit terminations.
+Expedited permit termination procedures are not available to permittees that are subject to pending State and/or Federal enforcement actions including citizen suits brought under State or Federal law.
+If requesting expedited permit termination procedures, a permittee must certify that it is not subject to any pending State or Federal enforcement actions including citizen suits brought under State or NPDES programs are not required to use part 22 of this chapter's procedures for NPDES permit terminations. - 7.
+Availability of Reports; pursuant to CWA section 308